FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 package io.fusionauth.example;

 import com.inversoft.error.Errors;
+import com.inversoft.rest.ClientResponse;
 import io.fusionauth.client.FusionAuthClient;
 import io.fusionauth.domain.Application;
 import io.fusionauth.domain.api.ApplicationRequest;
 import io.fusionauth.domain.api.ApplicationResponse;
-import com.inversoft.rest.ClientResponse;

 public class CreateApplication {
   public static void main(String[] args) {
     ApplicationProperties.setupProperties();

-        // Initiating the client
+    // Instantiate the client
     FusionAuthClient client = new FusionAuthClient(ApplicationProperties.getApiKey(),
         ApplicationProperties.getFusionAuthURL());

-        // Initiating the application and providing registration details Application app = new Application();
+    // Instantiate the application with a name (using the FusionAuth builder pattern) Application app = new Application().with(a -> a.name = "Todo");

-        app.name = "Todo";

     // Creating the request object
     ApplicationRequest request = new ApplicationRequest(app, null);

-        // Using the returned ClientResponse object
+    // Use the returned ClientResponse object
     ClientResponse<ApplicationResponse, Errors> response = client.createApplication(null, request);

     if (response.wasSuccessful()) {
       System.out.println("Application creation successful");
     } else {
-            // Handling errors
+      // Handle errors
       System.out.println(response.exception);
     }
   }
 }
 ```

-As you can see from the code above, when initiating the FusionAuth client, we specified the API key and the web address that points to our running FusionAuth application.
+As you can see from the code above, when instantiating the FusionAuth client, we specified the API key and the web address that points to our running FusionAuth server.
 You will need to provide your own unique values for these parameters.

-Then, we created an `app` object from the `Application` class, and used the object to define the name of the application.
-We also passed this object as a parameter to the `ApplicationRequest` class.
+Then, we created an variable named `app` that is an instance of the `Application` class, and set the name of the application.
+We then passed this object to the constructor of the `ApplicationRequest` class.

 Notice that the Java client returns a `ClientResponse` object that contains everything that happened while communicating with the FusionAuth server.

 Also, we passed the value of the first parameter of the `createApplication` method as `null`.
-This will allow FusionAuth to generate for us a secure random UUID for the created application.
+This will allow FusionAuth to generate for us a secure random UUID for the newly created application.

 Finally, we handle any errors experienced when creating the application on FusionAuth.